Nine Common Myths About Selling a Home

 Many sellers think they can sell their home themselves.
 They are suffering from nine common myths about selling a home.
 Unfortunately, the promise of an easy sale that these nine myths make are as real as unicorns.
 These nine common myths about selling a home need to be exposed for what they are!
 With better understanding of the sales process, home owners can price their home correctly and place it on the market in the best condition possible in order to reduce the time on market!

-5. The seller thinks the buyer will appreciate all the bright colors and very custom decor myths about selling a homecosting thousands of dollars.
+- The seller thinks the buyer will appreciate all the bright colors and very custom decor costing thousands of dollars.
 The fact is most buyers like decor to be tasteful and neutral.
 They certainly do not want to pay extra for extreme customization and will do mental deductions in price to get it back into the normal category.

 For more information about the nine common myths about selling a home, be sure to contact the Lise Howe Group at 240-401-5577 or email us at lise@lisehowe.com.